From designer boutiques and beachfront sunsets to late-night dancing and seriously good food, here's everything I love to do in Seminyak, Bali.

 - Pison: A cosy cafe serving specialty coffee, live music and Asian-Western comfort plates.

 You can find plenty of trendy restaurants in Seminyak that are just as fabulous as the crowds they pull in.
 And choices are endless, from Indonesian and pan-Asian, to Mediterranean and more.
-Some are so delicious that they’ve earned a glowing reputation as Seminyak’s culinary legends.
+Some are so delicious that they’ve earned a glowing reputation as Bali’s culinary legends.
 I’ve shortlisted them here:

 - Mama San: Trendy Asian-fusion restaurant by celebrity chef Will Meyrick serving refined Asian street food in vintage style dining space.